 If you are a fan of tartan and feel like avoiding the touristic shops of the Royal Mile, an alternative is the Scotland Shop in Queensferry Street (close to the Water of Leith’s path), which sells authentic tartan garments and also offers a tailoring service; we paid it a visit (they are dog-friendly!) and they told us that a customer of theirs also ordered some tartan accessories for his dog.
 They can do almost anything on order.
 Good to know.

 If you visit Edinburgh, you can’t miss two famous Edinburgh dogs.

 The most famous one is certainly Skye terrier Greyfriars Bobby.
 In 1858, he followed the remains of his master to Greyfriar’s Churchyard and lingered near the spot until his death.
 His loyalty to his owner was celebrated with a bronze statue and drinking fountain erected in 1873 at the cross between Candlemaker Row and George IV Bridge.
-Rub his nose for good luck!
-People have taken this very seriously and he actually had his nose redone after too much rubbing a few years ago.
+It was said that rubbing his nose brings good luck and people have taken this very seriously and he actually had to have his nose redone after too much rubbing a few years ago; (update:) we have been asked to advise in this post not to rub it any more to avoid further damaging.
 You can also find some gadgets of Greyfriars Bobby at the Grassmarket (although dogs are not allowed inside).